liyong31/DFAMiner/README.md

 # DFAMiner
-A python tool for inferring minimal DFA from samples.
+A python tool for mining a minimal DFA from a given set of labelled samples.

 ## Requirements